 Chebakia is time-consuming to make.
 Most Moroccan women enlist the help of a sister, mother or friend for the preparation of a large quantity.

 This is my sister-in-law's recipe.
-I've reduced her normal quantities by half to make the batch more manageable for those cooking alone.
+I've reduced her normal quantities by half to make the batch more manageable for those that cooking alone.

 - 1/2 tsp. baking powder